ChenLiu-1996/CUTS/README.md

 #### To reproduce the figures in the paper.
 Note: This is a newer version for plotting, and it already entails the following versions (spectral k-means, diffusion condensation).
 You don't need to worry about them if you use this plotting script.

+The `image-idx` argument shall be followed by space-separated index/indices of the images to be plotted.

 Without the `--comparison` flag, the CUTS-only results will be plotted.
 With the ` --comparison` flag, the side-by-side comparison against other methods will be plotted.

+With the ` --grayscale` flag, the input images and reconstructed images will be plotted in grayscale.

 ```
 ## Under $CUTS_ROOT/src/scripts_analysis